dereneaton/ipyrad/docs/installation.rst

 a command line program for installing Python packages.
 If you do not have conda_ installed, follow these instructions_ to install either *Anaconda* or *Miniconda* for Python2.7.
+The only difference between *Anaconda* and *Miniconda* is that *Anaconda* installs a large suite of commonly used Python packages along with the base installer, whereas *Miniconda* is a bare bones version that includes only the framework for installing new packages.
+Unless you're really hard up for disk space I recommend installing *Anaconda*.

 If you're working on an :ref:`HPC <HPC_installation>` system you can install *conda* into your local directory (e.g., /home/user), for which you will not